Chia-Network/chia-network.github.io/collections/_faq/05-does-chia-use-bitcoins-code.sr.md

 Does Chia use Bitcoin’s code.
 -----------------------

-No. Chia is a modern rewrite of Bitcoin created by a renowned team.
+No. Chia is written from scratch by a renowned team.